Denmark

 How many threatened species are in Denmark?

-Denmark has 1,369 threatened species recorded in the SpeciesRadar database — 241 of those are Critically Endangered (CR), facing an extremely high risk of extinction.
+Denmark has 1,369 threatened species recorded on SpeciesRadar — 241 of those are Critically Endangered, facing an extremely high risk of extinction.
 The figures combine IUCN Red List data with national red list assessments where available.

 What is the most endangered species in Denmark?

-Among the 241 Critically Endangered species in Denmark, Chafer (Gnorimus variabilis) is one of the most at-risk — featured prominently on the country dashboard.
-The full list of CR species is filterable on the country page.
+Among the 241 Critically Endangered species in Denmark, Megaphyllum sjaelandicum is one of the most at-risk — featured prominently on the country dashboard.
+The full list of Critically Endangered species is filterable on the Species tab.

 What protected areas exist in Denmark?

-Denmark has 40 protected areas catalogued in SpeciesRadar, sourced from WDPA and national designations.
-Notable sites include North Sea Biosphere Reserve, Great Belt Marine Protected Area, Kattegat Marine Protected Area, Little Belt Marine Protected Area, Øresund Marine Protected Area and 35 others.
+Denmark has 40 protected areas catalogued on SpeciesRadar, sourced from the WDPA and national designations.
+Notable sites include North Sea Biosphere Reserve, Great Belt Marine Protected Area, Kattegat Marine Protected Area, and Little Belt Marine Protected Area, among 36 others.
+The full list is sortable and downloadable on the Protected Areas tab.